 - Diversity of our community with honor and respect

-- Demonstrate curiosity by asking their own questions and find their own answers
+- Demonstrate curiosity by asking their own questions and finding their own answers

-- See themselves as researchers as they wonder, hypothesize, investigate, and problem solve as they explore
+- See themselves as researchers as they wonder, hypothesize, investigate, and problem solve while exploring

-- Value and appreciate their role in their learning process
+- Value and appreciate their own roles within the learning process

 - Welcome new opportunities through a growth mindset

 - Are creators and ambassadors of community and culture

 The teacher’s role in EC is to work alongside our students by becoming members of their learning group.
 Rather than be the one to guide the learning, our teachers follow the interests and engagements of the children.
 Not only can the teacher be used as a resource, but also as a support and guide to help them extend their thinking.
 As facilitators, the teachers help students to consider alternative approaches and assist them as they problem-solve through the challenging phases of their investigations.